Liselund: The Norwegian House

 The Norwegian House or Det norske hus was built close to the cliffs in a rugged, hilly area, which seen through Danish eyes would resemble a Norwegian landscape.
 Its only Norwegian elements, however, are the sham logs intended to make it look like a typical log building.
 They are just rounded planks nailed to the constructive timber-framed walls.
 The steep thatched roof is a purely Danish feature.
 A typical Norwegian house would have a more gently sloping sod roof.

 The guest rooms inside are quite different with a Chinese and a Pompeian room.
 One notable feature is the small yellow glass opening in the shutters which gave the impression of moonlight however brightly the sun might be shining outside.

 The New Manor

 Liselund Ny Slot, literally Liselund New Manor, was built in 1887 by Baron Fritz Rosenkrantz whose father, Gottlob, had inherited the estate in 1843.
 It stands majestically at the top of the western slope, overlooking the largest of the park's lakes and the sea beyond.

 Built in the Italian style and decorated with fine ceiling frescos, stucco and wall panels, the New Manor was used by the Rosenkranz family until the 1960s.
 It was sold to the State in 1980 but lay empty for many years until it was bought by Krista and Steffen Steffensen in 1989 who converted it into an attractive hotel.
+In June 2025, the New Manor was sold to Frederik Nørgaard, a Dane who has spent the past 30 years in San Francisco.
+He hopes to make the hotel and especially the restaurant more accessible to visitors.